pforret/blog.splashing/_topic/city/hamburg.md

 ---
 # Hamburg

-Hamburg, officially the Free and Hanseatic City of Hamburg, is the second-largest city in Germany  after Berlin, as well as the overall 7th largest city and largest non-capital city in the European  Union with a population of over 1.85 million.
-Hamburg's urban area has a population of around 2.5 million and is part of the Hamburg Metropolitan  Region, which has a population of over 5.1 million people in total.
-The city lies on the River Elbe and two of its tributaries, the River Alster and the River Bille.
-One of Germany's 16 federated states, Hamburg is surrounded by Schleswig-Holstein to the north and  Lower Saxony to the south.
+Hamburg, officially the Free and Hanseatic City of Hamburg, is the second-largest city in Germany,  after Berlin, and 8th-largest in the European Union, with a population of over 1.9 million.
+The Hamburg Metropolitan Region has a population of over 5.1 million.
+At the southern tip of the Jutland Peninsula, Hamburg stands on the branching River Elbe at the  head of a 110 km  estuary to the North Sea, on the mouth of the Alster and Bille.
+Hamburg is one of Germany's three city-states alongside Berlin and Bremen, and is surrounded by  Schleswig-Holstein to the north and Lower Saxony to the south.

 ## Unsplash photos